País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9

 Wonders International

-Farmers grow high-quality coffee on hillsides above 800 metres, benefiting from fair bean prices and access to larger markets.
+Farmers grow high-quality coffee on hillsides above 800 m, benefiting from fair bean prices and access to larger markets.
 The initiative also plans to establish farmer groups, offer management training, and build processing facilities.

-The organisation is aiming for farmers in five villages to harvest coffee, generate income, and reduce slash-and-burn farming practices.
+Wonders International aims to support farmers in five villages to harvest coffee, generate income, and reduce slash-and-burn farming practices.

 UNESCO World Heritage Site

-The ancient city of Luang Prabang sits at the confluence of the Mekong and Nam Khan rivers, surrounded by limestone hills, mountains, and tropical forests.
-Known for its blend of Lao and French colonial architecture, as well as its many Buddhist temples and contingent of saffron-robed monks.
+Known for its beautifully preserved blend of traditional Lao and French colonial architecture, the UNESCO World Heritage site is also home to many Buddhist temples and saffron-robed monks.
 From the top of the revered Mount Phousi are panoramic views of the city, rivers and hills.

 The region is defined by lush mountains, the mighty Mekong River, and serene rural villages.
 Visitors can explore Kuang Si Falls, a multi-tiered turquoise waterfall surrounded by dense forest.
 The Pak Ou Caves, nestled along limestone cliffs, house hundreds of ancient Buddha statues.
 Trekking opportunities abound in the scenic countryside, passing through ethnic minority villages.

 The Nam Ou River provides stunning views and boat trips.
-Phou Khoun and Nong Khiaw are picturesque towns perfect for nature enthusiasts seeking tranquil retreats and unforgettable views of Laos' rural beauty.
+Phou Khoun and Nong Khiaw are picturesque towns for nature enthusiasts seeking tranquil retreats and unforgettable views of Laos’ rural beauty.